 Calling all kids and playful puppies!
 Take your fun-seeking parents to Windridge Winery in Darnestown, Maryland.

 The family-owned winery with deep farming roots is located at 15700 Darnestown Road (Route 28).
 It is less than an hour drive from Washington DC or Baltimore.
 This winery fills a gap for residents in Montgomery County, Maryland.
-Finish a hike at nearby Black Hills Park with a winery picnic at Windridge.
+On a nice day, particularly during fall in Maryland, finish a hike at nearby Black Hills Park with a winery picnic at Windridge.